-Madelaine Petsch Reveals the Self-Care Rituals Hidden in Her Busy Schedule

-In our new series, “Operation Recharge,” we task celebrities and influencers with sharing what self-care means to them, as well as the activities, products, and treatments they indulge in for downtime done right.
+The Self-Care Rituals Madelaine Petsch Can’t Live Without

-Madelaine Petsch is everywhere these days and we don’t exaggerate.
-When she’s not clocking in hours on “Riverdale,” she’s either doing makeup tutorials on her YouTube channel, walking a red carpet or sharing beauty advice on-the-fly.
+Madelaine Petsch is everywhere these days, and that’s no exaggeration.
+When the 23-year-old isn’t clocking hours on the “Riverdale” set, she’s doing makeup tutorials on her YouTube channel, strutting down the red carpet, or sharing beauty advice on the fly.
 It goes without saying that taking the occasional break is absolutely necessary.
-But when you’ve got so many things on your schedule and actually thrive on the busyness of it all, improvisation is necessary.
+But when you’ve got so many (awesome) things to do, and you thrive on the busyness of it all, improvisation is necessary.

-Ahead, the 23-year-old (and new Biore ambassador!) tells StyleCaster everything she does to make sure her health–mental, emotional and physical–remains a top priority…even if she’s constantly on-the-go.
+In her own words, the actress (and new Bioré ambassador!) tells StyleCaster everything she does to make sure her health—mental, emotional, and physical—remains a top priority, even though she’s constantly on the go.

 On Self-Care

-I’m huge, I mean huge on self-care.
+I’m huge, I mean huge, on self-care.
 I’m an advocate for when you feel like you need to stay home, just stay home.
-I’m really big on things always smelling peaceful; like lavender’s always in the house and I’m saging when I feel negative energy.

-Just very in tune with how I’m feeling and I do listen to my body when it says I need to relax.
-Then there are days when I’m off and I want to work out every single day, so I have to make sure I keep that in line with feeling like I’m recharging at the same time.
+I’m really big on things always smelling peaceful; like lavender’s always in the house, and I’m saging when I feel negative energy.
+I’m just very in tune with how I’m feeling, and I do listen to my body when it says I need to relax.
+Then there are days when I’m off, and I want to work out every single day, so I have to make sure I keep that in line with feeling like I’m recharging at the same time.

+Lavender’s always in the house, and I’m saging when I feel negative energy.

-On Traveling
+On Travel

 I’m a workaholic, but I find ways to fit self-care into everything I do.
-I know I’m going on an airplane tonight, so I’ll probably fit in a Biore Self Heating Mask when I’m in the airplane bathroom.
+I know I’m going on an airplane tonight, so I’ll probably fit in a Bioré Self Heating Mask when I’m in the airplane bathroom.
 It’s amazing because you can put it on for one minute and take it off versus having a creepy mask on your face.
 Masks are sticky, so if I fell asleep, it would get everywhere.
 I always carry around essential oil with me, so I’ll take a moment to recharge, breathe in a different room, make sure that I have everything I need and then go back into the day.
 I don’t like time off, but I like taking care of myself, so it has to go hand in hand.

 MORE: ‘Shameless’ Star Emma Kenney Shares Her Go-To Self-Care Routine